Conservators of the River Cam: History

-The Cam Navigation Act of 1813 gave the Conservators powers to raise tolls and to charge penalties, while the South Level Act of 1827 extended their control over the section of river from Popes Corner to Bottisham.
-This Act also increased the number of Conservators by two, as the Mayor of Cambridge and vice-chancellor of the University were appointed as official members of the body.
+The River Cam Navigation Act 1813 (53 Geo.
+3. c. ccxiv) gave the conservators powers to raise tolls and to charge penalties, while the Bedford Level Drainage Act 1827 (7 & 8 Geo.
+4. c. xlvii) extended their control over the section of river from Popes Corner to Bottisham.
+This act also increased the number of Conservators by two, as the Mayor of Cambridge and vice-chancellor of the University were appointed as official members of the body.
 They built locks at Baits Bite and Bottisham, and removed the sluice at Chesterton.
 They donated £400 towards the cost of rebuilding the Great Bridge in 1823, and a further £300 towards the cost of the small bridge in 1841.
 The following year they spent £880 on constructing a house at Clayhithe, which included a large room suitable for meetings and banquets.

 The coming of the railways in 1845 brought to an end the success of the navigation.
-The Commissioners received £1,393 from tolls in 1846 but only £367 in 1850.
-Two further acts of parliament were obtained in 1851 and 1894, largely to alter the tolls, but receipts continued to fall, to £99 in 1898 and £79 in 1905.
+The commissioners received £1,393 from tolls in 1846 but only £367 in 1850.
+Two further acts of parliament were obtained, the River Cam Navigation Act 1851 (14 & 15 Vict. c. xcii) and the Canal Tolls and Charges, No. 8 (River Cam, &c.)
+Order Confirmation Act 1894 (57 & 58 Vict. c. cci), largely to alter the tolls, but receipts continued to fall, to £99 in 1898 and £79 in 1905.
 By this time, the lower river was managed by the South Level Commissioners, and the River Cam Commissioners again managed the river above Bottisham lock.

-Responsibility for the lower river passed to the Environment Agency in 1995, but the Conservators remain as the navigation authority for the river above Bottisham lock.
-The house at Clayhithe still stands, and is now the residence of the foreman of the Conservators.
+Responsibility for the lower river passed to the Environment Agency in 1995, but the conservators remain as the navigation authority for the river above Bottisham lock.
+The house at Clayhithe still stands, and is now the residence of the foreman of the conservators.